d-tasevski/Advent/README.md

 > Discover and organize exciting events

 Application about connecting people and organizing and discovering events.
-Built with React, Redux, and :fire: Firebase/Firestore
+Built with React, Redux, and :fire: Firebase/Firestore, including the latest technologies like CSS modules, code splitting, offline caching and more.

 ## Getting Started